 - Seller discounts for our annual used curriculum sale

-We also recommend the following homeschool resources on this page.
+We also recommend considering the homeschool resources on this page.

 What other homeschooling myths or questions have you heard?
 Feel free to comment below!

 We originally published this blog post in September 2014.
 We have updated it for timeliness and detail.